 Mass Effect Andromeda is an open-world action adventure third person shooter set in a stunning new galaxy filled with goldilocks planets (not so golden at the start), ancient technology and alien friends and enemies.
 Bioware’s Mass Effect series is well known and fans have been waiting five years to see what will follow the original trilogy.
 Andromeda is a beautiful game with an engaging plot, likeable characters and lovely game mechanics, but unfortunately, it’s release was overshadowed by glitches, bloatware and a myriad pointless additions.
-It’s benefited from Patch 1.05, a huge patch that fixed many bugs and issues with animation in particular, but it still feels like an early version of a potentially great game.
+It’s benefited from Patch 1.05 and Patch 1.06, that have fixed many bugs and issues with animation in particular, but it remains a broad but superficial (enjoyable) game.

 I have spent many hours traversing new worlds, unlocking vaults to aid terraforming, finding opportunities to use its excellent combat system whilst sticking to its main quest line.
 Ignoring side-quests made a vast improvement to my experience, but the uneven delivery lets it down.
-I struggled through the first few hours pre-patch and it was a slow, hesitant start – but once past the exposition, it’s open-world planets and combat mechanics won me over.
+I struggled through the first few hours pre-patch and it was a slow, hesitant start, but once past the exposition, it’s open-world planets and combat mechanics won me over.
 It isn’t as good as I was hoping for, but it does have its shining moments.